A Survey on Dialogue Summarization: Recent Advances and New Frontiers: Taxonomy

-Due to the multiple participants nature and frequent occurrence of coreferences, model-generated dialogue summaries always suffer from the factual inconsistent problem \cite{gofigure}.
-To this end, \newcite{speaker} put emphasis on modeling complex relationships among participants and their relative personal pronouns via speaker-aware self-attention mechanism. \newcite{sigdial2021-coref} explicitly incorporate coreference information in dialogue summarization models.
-It is worth noting that they conduct data postprocessing to reduce incorrect coreference assignments caused by document coreference resolution model.
-From another perspective, \newcite{frost} and \newcite{cods} both improve the factual consistency of dialogue summaries via coarse-to-fine generation.
-The final dialogue summary is controlled by a precedent, such as a sketch or an entity chain.
+To model the participants, \newcite{speaker} implicitly model complex relationships among participants and their relative personal pronouns via speaker-aware self-attention mechanism.
+From another perspective, \newcite{frost} and \newcite{liu-chen-2021-controllable} explicitly adopt the guided summarization framework and introduce the participant information into the coarse-to-fine generation procedure, in which the final dialogue summary is controlled by a precedent, such as a sketch or named entities.